Jrive204/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

 Mobile first means the website is created for mobile screens as the main focus and then tailored for desktop view.
-Same concent if you have a desktop first website.
+Same concept if you have a desktop first website.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?